Hamatti/selfie-party/backend/tasks.md

 5. Is an alumnus
 6. Is having a great time

+Then send that selfie to me!
+After that, it will be posted on the main screen for the party people to see.

 If you want to see this message again, send me a message "/help" (without quotes) and I'll tell you again.